arn-c0de/InteractiveChecklists/README.md

 For larger or breaking changes, please open an issue first to discuss design and scope.

-## Roadmap

-Planned features and long-term improvements are tracked in the [Roadmap](docs/EN/planning/roadmap.md) document.

 ## Support & Contact

 If you encounter issues or have questions: